fferflo/einx/docs/source/comparison/vmap.rst

 vmap as a universal notation
 ****************************

-vmap allows expressing the vectorization of arbitrary tensor operations, with the exception of axis compositions and vectorized axes that appear only on the input side.
+vmap allows expressing the vectorization of any tensor operation (although with no support for composed axes, and limited support for edge cases in some frameworks).
 Using vmap as a universal notation for tensor operations, however, typically results in verbose, obscure and error-prone expressions that are difficult to read and write in all but few cases.
 For instance, the operation expressed in einx notation as